GuptaNaman1998/never-have-i-ever-flask/README.md

 # never-have-i-ever-flask
-Flask app for never have I ever game
+Flask app for corporate fun friday event :
+Host Never Have I Ever game in your corporate